 What we must not do is support, advocate or espouse some idea or belief about which we lack knowledge or understanding.
-It is far better to state, “I don’t know, but I’ll find out” than to support a position that could be fallacious.
+It is far better to state, “I don’t know, but I’ll find out” than to support a position that could be false.

 At the end of the day, be a part of the solution, not the problem.
 Help others seek the truth.